MichiBaum/Microservices/docker-documentation.md

 ## Startup (in root folder (lifemanagement))
 We've seen that we can create and start the containers, the networks, and the volumes defined in the configuration with *up*:

-    docker-compose up

-If you want to build it too:

     docker-compose up --build

 After the first time, however, we can simply use start to *start* the services: